 Midwest Institute opened in Kirkwood, Missouri in 1965.
 In 1985, to meet the demand for qualified medical assistants, the Institute began satellite classes in St. Charles, Missouri.
-The satellite campus of Midwest Institute, now located in Earth City, Missouri, continues to meet today's employment demands by providing expanded program offerings in the medical, dental, and veterinary fields.
-The Main campus is now located in Fenton, Missouri.
+The main campus of Midwest Institute, now located in Earth City, Missouri, continues to meet today's employment demands by providing expanded program offerings in the medical, dental, and veterinary fields.